Jobhdez/pine/README.md

 a compiler in development  ...

 ## Running the program
-I have added my source files to my `.cabal` file; nevertheless, you will need to install the `happy` parser generator:
+you will need to install the `happy` parser generator:

 ```
 * cabal install happy